DeBusk College of Osteopathic Medicine

 Deficiency Courses

 Required undergraduate deficiency coursework is determined by the Director of Admissions and MS Graduate Council at the time of admission.
 This coursework will include courses in order to complete any deficiencies or pre-requisites.
-Key science courses in which the student previously earned grades of D are required to be repeated in order to improve the academic portfolio of the student and to provide a foundation for the subsequent courses in the MS curriculum.
-Again, completing required deficiency courses will extend the time required to complete the MS degree.
-The student may complete deficiency courses prior to beginning the MS program as long as transcripts are submitted which demonstrate the deficiency has been filled.
+Key science courses in which the student previously earned grades of C- or below are required to be repeated in order to improve the academic portfolio of the student and to provide a foundation for the subsequent courses in the MS curriculum.
+Completing required deficiency courses will extend the time required to complete the MS degree.
+The student may complete deficiency courses prior to beginning the MS program as long as transcripts are submitted, which demonstrate the deficiency has been filled.

 Potential Deficiency Coursework that can be taken at LMU